marto55/EasyMeal/README.md

 # EasyMeal
-A course project in Wed Design
+A course project in Wed Design by Martin Georgiev, student in The Technical Univerisity of Sofia